ggerganov/kbd-audio/README.md

 ### view-full

-Visualize waveforms recorded with the 'recrod-full' tool.
+Visualize waveforms recorded with the **record-full** tool.
 Can also playback the audio data.

 **Usage:** ./view-full-gui recording.kbd